 Small Animal Behavior Research at the University of Tennessee College of Veterinary Medicine: PetSafe has funded one of the few veterinary school behaviorist positions in the U.S. at the College of Veterinary Medicine at the University of Tennessee (UT), Knoxville.
 The ultimate goal of an animal behaviorist is to help protect the bond between a human and companion animal.
 There is an extreme lack of clinical research in animal behavior, and with this initiative we hope to improve understanding of pets to improve their welfare.

 Since its inception as a locally-based program, PetSafe has been host to tnAchieves.
 The program, now state-wide, is a last-dollar scholarship and mentoring program designed to provide an opportunity for Tennessee public high school graduates to receive up to $3,000 annually for community college tuition.
 The program has 3 unique elements:

 At PetSafe, our associates take great pride in bringing products to the marketplace that help pet owners strengthen bonds with their animal companions.
 But our commitment doesn't stop there.
 Many of our associates are actively involved as volunteer leaders within the company and community.
 A prime example of our associates' commitment can be found in the PetSafe Philanthropy Committee.

 Each year, the PetSafe Philanthropy Committee sets aside a percentage of corporate profits for charitable donations to qualifying organizations.
-Email us for more information on how your organization can apply for funding.
+Learn more about how your organization can apply for funding.